lancekrogers/festival_ebook_planning/build_system/README.md

 # Festival Methodology - AI Agent Build System

 Festival methodology is a goal-oriented project management system designed specifically for AI agent development workflows.
-It organizes work into sequential phases (festivals) with parallel tasks that build systematically toward concrete objectives.
+It introduces **phases** as a NEW organizational layer above the existing sequences and tasks structure, providing a three-level hierarchy: **Phases → Sequences → Tasks**.

 ## Quick Start Guide

 ### 1. Set Up Your Project Workspace

 Create a festival directory in your project workspace:

 ```
 your_project_workspace/
 ├── your_repos/           # Your existing repositories